22 - 28 June 2026 - Broad Chalke, Salisbury

 • QUARTERMASTERIE – Explore exquisite historic leatherwork, pottery, and textiles, crafted using techniques from the Roman period to the 18th century.

-• HIOW BEORHT – Discover medieval craftsmanship with calligraphy, illumination, tablet weaving, and embroidery.
+• HIOW BEORHT– Discover medieval calligraphy, illumination, tablet weaving, and embroidery.
+Hiow-Beorht is old english for colourful.